climboid/d3MapMaker/README.md

 Once the geoJSON file is there the script will launch a localhost on port 7777 opening up the index file with your country.

-<strong>NOTE</strong>: The scale of the map is set to 900.
-You might see it a bit small or maybe not even at all.
-Make sure to inspect your DOM to corroborate that the map was created.

 ## Supported countries
 <ul name="cnt">